Tips for Structuring Your Retail Store Organization

 How to Build a Retail Team

+The CEO, owner or president is typically the person who reports to stakeholders and oversees all aspects of the company including profits, personnel matters, and operations.
 In a small company, the owner is likely to have more one-on-one time with employees and customers.
 This is especially true in the first few years when an owner/founder would expect to wear many different hats to keep the business running.

 Under store operations, you would expect to see store managers, as well as department or assistant managers, cashiers, salespeople, receiving and loss prevention (security) personnel.